EXPERIENCE

 Rideau District Museum

-Opening May 21st for the 2022 season, this regional museum located in the village of Westport provides an inside perspective on the early history of Rideau Lakes through artifacts, imagery, and stories.
-The most amazing artifact in the collection is the statue of Justice 1844.
-Called "Sally Grant”, she stands eleven feet tall and was carved in 1844 from a single white cedar tree!
+This regional museum located in the village of Westport provides an inside perspective on the early history of Rideau Lakes through artifacts, imagery, and stories.
+The most amazing artifact in the collection is the Statue of Justice 1844, "Sally Grant”.
+She stands eleven feet tall and was carved in 1844 from a single white cedar tree!
+See complete hours here.

 Rideau Lakes Township Logo